borkweb/bork-cc/README.md

-computercraft-scripts
+Bork ComputerCraft APIs and General Purpose Scripts
 =====================

-A collection of my Minecraft (Tekkit) ComputerCraft scripts
+A collection of my Minecraft (Tekkit) ComputerCraft scripts that can be used by others without matching the layout of Borkhold (my home on my Minecraft server).
+If you want to see scripts for the layout of my place, check out my [borkhold-cc repository](https://github.com/borkweb/borkhold-cc).

 ## Installation